EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/README.md

 https://github.com/EnviroDIY/SensorModbusMaster/issues/14

  # KNH002 Circuit Discription  rev7 additions rev6
-For rev 7 1) adds the SDI-12 circuit accessible through 3wire interface 2) changes the STC3100 to be a TSSOP8 device that can be hand soldered and can be purchased
+For rev 7 1) adds the SDI-12 circuit accessible through 3wire interface 2) changes the STC3100 to be a TSSOP8 device that can be hand soldered and is available.
 This lengthens the board to 2.1" from rev 6 length of 1.7".
 SDI-12 Host is challenging to test with a number of different devices.
 A seperate device test is needed to verify interoperability.